Chapter 2 Yuri

 “I suppose you will be keeping my dog?”

 “No,” said Thomas.
 “Gulag is a gift from Jesus.
-Let him be a reminder that he loves you.”
+Let him be a reminder that you are loved.”

 Yuri was thankful but didn’t voice it.